Frequently Asked Questions

 Application and Eligibility Questions

-You can visit the About page and the Application Details and Instructions page for more information about the documents and information you will need to apply.
+You can visit the Program Details page and the Apply Now page for more information about the documents and information you will need to apply.

 Yes.
 You can pause your application and come back later to finish it using the “Save and Continue” button on the application.
 You will have 30 days to complete your application, though the deadline for submission still applies.